-Proctorio is a remote proctoring platform that uses machine learning to proctor students from wherever they may be.
-Proctorio offers a variety of secure exam settings including video, audio, and screen recording designed to maintain the integrity of the assessment and ensure uncompromised exam results.
+Online testing uses a remote proctoring platform that utilizes machine learning to proctor students from wherever they may be.
+Various proctoring platforms offer a variety of secure exam settings including video, audio, and screen recording designed to maintain the integrity of the assessment and ensure uncompromised exam results.